-Below are some general concepts special student populations should be aware of.
-The Student Financial Aid Office encourages all students to review other parts of the website to understand the polices and procedures that govern the different types of aid.
-Specifically you should review the Start to Finish and My Award Letter websites.
+There is general information in which special student populations should make themselves aware.
+The Student Financial Aid Office encourages all students to review other parts of the website to understand the policies and procedures that govern the different types of aid.

-- If you were selected for verification at your last school, you will be selected for verification again at UofL, and the process will have to be completed at UofL before you will be eligible for federal financial aid.
+If you were selected for verification at your last school, you will be selected for verification again at UofL.
+The verification process will have to be completed at UofL before you will be eligible for federal financial aid.

-- If another institution processed a Professional Judgment or Dependency Override, please understand UofL might not apply that information in the determination of your awards.
+Professional Judgment or Dependency Overrides completed at another institution will not apply at UofL.
 You will need to request a new Professional Judgment and we will need to recalculate your aid based on our own policies and procedures.

-- Students who are transferring to the University of Louisville directly from a KCTCS institution or Ivy Tech Community College, Sellersburg may be eligible to apply for the KCTCS Academic Transfer Scholarship.
-For eligibility requirements and further information please see the following link.
+Students who are transferring to the University of Louisville directly from a KCTCS institution or Ivy Tech Community College, Sellersburg may be eligible to apply for the KCTCS Academic Transfer Scholarship.
+For eligibility requirements and further information please click here.

 Contact the Office for International Studies if considering any study abroad opportunity.
 Also, check with the Office for International Studies, the Financial Aid website, other scholarships searches and other campus departments for information on scholarship opportunities for study abroad programs.

 In all instances, a consortium or contractual agreement is required before aid can be considered for classes taken as part of a study abroad program.
-Provide student financial assistance the costs, total enrollment hours, course certification and intended enrollment period associated with the study abroad program.
-This information can be obtained from the Office of International Studies, UofL department sponsoring the trip or the agency (KIIS, CEA, CCIS, ISA, etc).
+Provide our office with the cost of the program, total enrolled hours, course certification and intended enrollment period associated with the study abroad program.
+This information can be obtained from the Office of International Studies, the UofL department sponsoring the trip or the agency (KIIS, CEA, CCIS, ISA, etc).
 The cost information will be used to determine if your budget and financial aid may be increased to reflect any additional costs related to studying abroad.

-- Ensure all steps have been completed prior to leaving the country.
+- Ensure all necessary financial aid steps have been completed prior to leaving the country.
 This includes but is not limited to:

 Some adult students returning to school have unique opportunities to receive funding for their education through various sources.
 Some of these sources include:

-- The Go Higher Grant gives adults age 24 or older up to $1,000 for one academic year when they enroll in a participating Kentucky college or university less than half-time, which is usually one or two courses.
-The award covers tuition and a book allowance of $50 per credit hour.
+- The Go Higher Grant is for adults age 24 or older up to $1,000 for one academic year when they enroll in a participating Kentucky college or university less than half-time which is usually one or two courses.
+Information can be found on at https://www.kheaa.com/website/kheaa/gohighergrant?main=2

-- The New Beginning Scholarship Fund is awarded to non-traditional Kentucky residents who are pursuing an undergraduate degree at the University of Louisville, and who exhibit financial need.
+- The New Beginning Scholarship Fund is for non-traditional Kentucky residents who are pursuing an undergraduate degree at the University of Louisville and who exhibit financial need.
 Recipients must no longer be supported by their parents and must be returning to college after a break in their education of at least one year.
-For eligibility requirements and further information please see the following link.
+For eligibility requirements and further information, please see the following link.

-A student who has already earned a bachelor's degree or first professional degree is no longer considered an undergraduate student and is ineligible for the Pell Grant.
-Students working on a second bachelor’s degree are eligible for the Senior level loan limits of $7500 for a dependent student or $12,500 for an independent student.
-The career limits of $31,000 for a dependent student or $57,500 for an independent student are still enforced.
+A student who has already earned a bachelor's degree or first professional degree is no longer is ineligible for the Pell Grant.
+If you are working on a second bachelor’s degree you may be eligible for the Senior level federal loan limits of $7,500 if you are a dependent student or $12,500 if you are an independent student.
+The aggregate lifetime undergraduate loan limits of $31,000 for a dependent student or $57,500 for an independent student are still enforced.

-If you are enrolled at the University as a visiting student, you will not be awarded federal aid by the Student Financial Aid Office.
-However, financial aid from your home institution may be transferable to the University of Louisviile.
-You should consult with your home institution’s financial aid office.
+If you are enrolled at the University as a visiting student you are not eligible for financial assistance at UofL.
+However, you may be eligible for federal financial aid at your home institution and should consult with your home institution’s financial aid office.